 tumbling and acrobatics

 stave exercises and stave fencing

 circus arts and juggling

 It is not necessary to be a strong athlete to join the program.
 Former and present trainees vary widely in their experience, abilities, and ages ranging from 20 to 77.
 All are united in their desire to pursue a study of spatially oriented movement.
 Each person is encouraged to enter into each activity to the extent that they wish to be challenged.

-The location and session dates for Core Studies Program 2016 – 2017 are as follows :
+The location and session dates for Level I are as follows:

-After completing the first two years the student will complete an additional 360 course contact hours to obtain the Spacial Dynamics Level I Diploma.
-A catalogue of courses will be offered by certified Spacial Dynamics trainers in the USA, Canada, France, Germany, Switzerland, Hungary, Italy, Argentina, and China.
-These courses will encompass the following categories, and more:
+These courses are offered by certified Spacial Dynamics trainers in the USA, Canada, France, Germany, Switzerland, Hungary, Italy, Argentina, and China and will encompass the following categories, and more:

 Business and Leadership